Current rule: Lei Orgânica 1/2026 is in force from 19 May 2026.

 Holding a Golden Visa does not automatically make you a tax resident in Portugal.
 You become a tax resident if you spend more than 183 days in Portugal within a 12-month period or establish a habitual residence there.

-Tax Implications for Non-Tax Residents
+What Are the Tax Implications for Non-Residents?

 If you are not a tax resident: